 The grant of a variance may be done only after a hearing which may be conducted either by the Board of Zoning Appeals or by a Hearing Officer.
 The grant of variance has the effect of "authori[izing] the development and establish[ing] the terms of use" and is "also subject to site plan requirements, all necessary approvals, and other applicable requirements."
-Note that these variances not apply to Chapter 20.06 (Subdivision Types) nor Chapter 20.07 (Design Standards).11 upon, and peculiar to, the property that can be relieved by the grant - and read as follows:
+Note that these variances not apply to Chapter 20.06 (Subdivision Types) nor Chapter 20.07 (Design Standards).

 In order to grant any variance, there must be three findings of facts.
 These appear in both provisions of the current code and also appear in the proposed one consolidated provision.
-They address: injury to public health and safety; adverse effect on the use and value of adjacent property; and practical difficulties imposed
+They address: injury to public health and safety; adverse effect on the use and value of adjacent property; and practical difficulties imposed upon, and peculiar to, the property that can be relieved by the grant - and read as follows:

-11 See 20.07.140 PN-01 (Pedestrian network standards) for sidewalk-related design standards that apply to subdivisions.
+&lt;sup>11 See 20.07.140 PN-01 (Pedestrian network standards) for sidewalk-related design standards that apply to subdivisions.